akshayaparida/portfolio/README.md

-# Akshay Aparida - Portfolio
+# Akshaya Parida - Portfolio

 Welcome to my portfolio.
 This is a comprehensive showcase of my skills, projects, and expertise in AI Engineering, with a focus on the mathematical foundations that power modern AI systems.